Bringing the water vole back to Kielder

 Engaging with local schools

-Although Restoring Ratty is partially funded by Heritage Lottery Fund we still need to raise more money to reintroduce water voles back to Kielder.
+Although Restoring Ratty is partially funded by The National Lottery Heritage Fund we still need to raise more money to reintroduce water voles back to Kielder.
 Your support will help towards the reintroduction itself, along with education and public engagement, needed to show off this stunning little creature!

 You can now support the water voles by joining the new Friends of Ratty.
 For a minimum annual donation of £25 per year, you can help to protect these rare and elusive creatures for future generations.